 You'll need two staggered rows totalling 5 plants per metre to create a traditional country hedge.
-I've written a blog on hedge planting, which covers this and other information, and you can click the links here to find more about the history of hedges, and on hedge laying and maintenance in our resources section.
+I've written a blog on hedge planting, which has all the griff.

 Forestry schemes traditionally reckon on planting between 450 and 900 trees per acre, including around 5 - 10% shrubs and smaller species like Hazel.
 Select the trees according to site characteristics.
 Keep grass away from around the base of the plants as they establish, and we also suggest using the 1.2m forest guards for the broadleaf trees to protect from deer and rabbits.
 If you have fallow deer you will need even taller.
 Losses of up to 20% are uncommon but not unusual in new schemes, so it's worth trying to reduce these as much as possible.